RcDevRIL/proto_madera_front/README.md

 * [provider] - The package used for handling state and logic of the app
 * [rxdart] - The package used for handling streams
 * [logger] - The package used for logging utilities
+* [http] - The package used for making HTTP requests
+* [crypto] - The package used to encrypt passwords

 ## Contributing